isalkind/homebridge-platform-ring-video-doorbell/README.md

 <img src='1.png' width='224' height='488' />

-## Motion Notifications
+## "Motion Detector" Notifications
 By using Apple's iOS Home app, you can enable notifications when motion is detected, e.g.,

 <img src='2.png' width='224' height='488' />